worldline/vuejs-training/docs/directives/README.md

 </template>
 ```

-**Exercise: use v-if and v-else to alternate faces according to the temperature**
+**Exercise: use v-if, v-else and v-else-if to alternate faces according to the temperature**

 ```vue live
 <template>